-We are excited to announce that the 2017 Sidney Literary Festival will be held September 22-24.
-All events will be held at the Mary Winspear Centre in Sidney, BC.
-Below is the line-up of authors who have accepted our invitation so far.
+The 2017 Sidney Literary Festival was held September 22 – 24, 2017.
+All events were held at the Mary Winspear Centre in Sidney, B.C.
+Below is the line-up of authors who participated.

 GARY BARWIN is a writer, composer, and multidisciplinary artist and the author of twenty-one books of poetry, fiction and books for children.
 His latest book is the poetry collection No TV for Woodpeckers.
-His recent national bestselling novel Yiddish for Pirates was a finalist for both the Governor General’s Award for Fiction and the Scotiabank Giller Prize.
+His recent national bestselling novel Yiddish for Pirates won the 2017 Stephen Leacock Medal for Canadian Humour and was shortlisted for both the Scotiabank Giller Prize and the Governor General’s Literary Award for fiction.
 His interactive writing installation using old typewriters and guitar processors was featured during 2016-2017 at the Art Gallery of Hamilton.
 A finalist for the National Magazine Awards (Poetry), he is a three-time recipient of Hamilton Poetry Book of the Year, has also received the Hamilton Arts Award for Literature and has co-won the bpNichol Chapbook Award and the K.M.
 Hunter Arts Award.
 He is one of the judges for this year’s CBC Poetry Prize.
 A PhD in music composition, Barwin has been Writer-in-Residence at Western University and Young Voices E-Writer-in-Residence at the Toronto Public Library and will be writer-in-residence at McMaster University and the Hamilton Public Library in 2017-2018.